-- 1. Subdivision of land 5 acres or greater adjacent to Major Public Open Space that does not have a Site Plan - EPC. - 2.
-Subdivision of land that is zoned NR-SU or PD that does not have a Site Plan - EPC. - 3.
+- Subdivision of land 5 acres or greater adjacent to Major Public Open Space that does not have a Site Plan - EPC. - 2.
+Subdivision of land that is zoned NR-SU or PD that does not have a Site Plan EPC. - 3.
 Subdivision of land that is zoned NR-BP that does not have a Master Development Plan. - 4.
-Subdivision of land that is zoned PC that does not have a Framework Plan.

-This Subsection 14-16-6-6(L) applies to any application for a bulk land subdivision for either of the following:

-- 1. Property that is at least 5 acres; in an R-A, R-1, R-MC, R-T, or PC zone district; and designated for residential development. - 2.
-Property that is at least 20 acres; in an R-ML, R-MH, or PC zone district or any Mixed-use or Non-residential zone district; and designated for mixed-use or non-residential development.
+Subdivision of land that is zoned PC that does not have a Framework Plan. - 6-6(L)(1)(c) This Subsection 14-16-6-6(L) applies to any application for a bulk land subdivision for either of the following: - 1.
+A single lot at least 5 acres or multiple contiguous lots that total at least 5 acres; in an R-A, R-1, R-MC, R-T, or PC zone district; and designated for residential development. - 2.
+A single lot at least 20 acres or multiple contiguous lots that total at least 20 acres; in an R-ML, R-MH, or PC zone district or any Mixed-use or Non-residential zone district; and designated for mixed-use or non-residential development.